sand, blush and white colored 5 inch ceramic pots potted with marble queen pothos, needle point ivy, and calathea beauty start houseplants

 We’ve all witnessed a sad drooping plant and tried to troubleshoot, wondering if we’ve over or under watered!

-The delicate balance of keeping your indoor plants healthy can be a tricky subject, but one of the main problems with keeping indoor plants looking their best is inadequate drainage.
+The delicate balance of keeping your indoor plants healthy can be a tricky subject, but one of the main problems with keeping indoor plants looking their best is drainage.

 How do you make sure your beloved indoor greenery isn’t waterlogged?
 Do plant holders need holes?